 Students are encouraged to explore outside funding sources as well.
-Students in joint-degree programs may be requested to seek financial support from their non-law faculty.
-Students may also seek financial support from third-party organisations, including government agencies, depending on the nature and subject matter of their fellowship (see below).
+Students in joint-degree programs may be requested to seek financial support from their non-law faculty to maximize funding opportunities.
+Students may also seek financial support from third-party organizations, including government agencies, depending on the nature and subject matter of their fellowship (see below).